 Owning a stove or fire is one of life's pleasures, but as with many things, its important to make sure your appliance is installed safely and maintained well.
 It’s Chimney Fire Safety Week, a week created to raise awareness of the importance of caring for your chimney, so we have put together some top tips from our experts on how to best avoid damaging your chimney, how to keep safe and enjoy the colder months ahead!

 Maybe one of the most important tips, is to keep your chimney swept on a regular basis.
 This is because chimneys need to have a clear passageway for the combustion gasses to exit your home.
 Anything from tar and creosote to birds nests and cobwebs can get stuck in your flue causing blockages which can be hazardous.
+If you do not have a fire compression system at your home and are in fear of constant fire, hire National Fire Watch Services to ensure your home is safe from fire while you get safety measures installed and your chimney cleaned.

 Sweeping frequencies vary dependant on fuel type, how often your fire or stove is used, what type of chimney you have and the moisture content in the wood.
 Below are some rough guidelines but always check with your professional chimney sweep to make sure they give you an idea of what exactly your specific chimney requires: